KonyshevArtem/render-engine/docs/HowToBuild.md

 Required for compiling Mac and iOS builds.
 Can be downloaded from AppStore.

+Additionally, set `DEPLOYMENT_TARGET` to your current MacOS version in:
+* `.idea/cmake.xml` if you are building from CLion
+* `build_scripts/build_executable.sh` if you are building using scripts

 ### Android Studio

 Required for compiling Android builds.
 Can be downloaded from official website.